Are you looking for well-built online templates for your business? Do you need shared files…

 These programs allow the trader or the broker to deal with all of their financial exchanges.
 You do all of your ‘trading’, hence, the name.
 Every action, transaction, exchange and trade you make goes through here.
 It is the basis and the most important tool for trading since it becomes impossible if there is no software to connect the two parties.
 This software can be a broker program or agency software as well.

-These applications are not designed to show you the data in a comprehensive and somewhat in a ‘fancy’ way.
+These applications are not designed to show you the data in a comprehensive and somewhat ‘fancy’ way.
 They do show you how much you buy or sell and how much you will be paying or will be paid.
 But they do not bother with detailed charts and graphs in order to make their platform more presentable.
-And they have two logical reasons for not heavily focusing on illustrated analysis tools:
+And they have two logical reasons for not heavily focusing on illustrated analysis tools.
+Simply put, they are not programmed to do that.
+They have much more important purposes.

 - They are built in order to provide every trader and broker on their platform a secure transaction.